Skip to content

 Van Scotter & Leonard (2023) reviewed research on culture and communication and found that cultural differences remain formidable obstacles to effective communication in organizations, with social and cultural factors significantly influencing how people perceive what’s being communicated and through which channels.
 The nemawashi gap is a textbook case of this: same meeting, same agenda, completely different expectations about what the meeting is for.

-🔑 The meeting is not where the decision happens.
-In consensus-driven cultures the meeting is where the decision gets confirmed.
+🔑 In consensus-driven cultures the meeting is where the decision gets confirmed.
 The real work happened in the hallways, over coffee, one on one.
-If you’re walking into a meeting hoping to persuade people in real time, you’ve already lost in cultures that value pre-alignment.
+If you’re walking into a meeting hoping to persuade people in real time, you’ve already lost.

 This isn’t just a Japan thing